elliotstokes/elliotstokes.github.io/_posts/2013-11-04-create-command-line-tools-with-node.md

 </pre>

-The top line is to get the script to be executed by node, from then on its just standard stuff.
-Whilst it isn't essential it's still worth moving your application logic to a lib folder so that you can unit test it easier.
+The top line is to get the script to be executed by node, from then on it's just standard stuff.
+Whilst it isn't essential it's still worth moving your application logic to a lib folder so that you can unit test it more easily.
 When you are done you can return a 1 or a 0 to specify pass or fail.

 ##Parameter Passing